-- (3) Includes shares held in trust for estate planning purposes as follows: 36,912 shares for Mr. Buhrmaster, 21,930 shares for Ms. Cooper, 53,220 shares for Ms. Harless, 1,268 shares for Mr. Koch, 57,508 shares for Mr. Twomey, 253,182 shares for Mr. Hoffman, 299 shares for Mr. Dordell and 432,411 shares for all directors and executive officers as a group.
+- (3) Includes shares held in trust for estate planning purposes as follows: 17,302 shares for Mr. Buhrmaster, 21,930 shares for Ms. Cooper, 61,869 shares for Ms. Harless, 2,200 shares for Mr. Koch, 57,508 shares for Mr. Twomey, 253,182 shares for Mr. Hoffman, 302 shares for Mr. Dordell and 422,475 shares for all directors and executive officers as a group.
 Ms. Cooper's spouse is sole trustee of the trust and has sole voting and investment power with respect to the shares held in trust; and accordingly, Ms. Cooper disclaims beneficial ownership of such shares.
-Ms. Harless has shared voting and investment power with her spouse with respect to the shares held in trust.
-Mr. Twomey has shared voting and investment power with respect to the shares for Mr. Twomey that are held by a family foundation and Mr. Twomey has shared voting and investment power with respect to the shares held by the family foundation. - (4) Includes shares held jointly with spouse for which the director or officer has shared voting and investment power as follows: 47,164 shares for Mr. Steinhafel, 54,302 shares for Mr. Brown and 106,373 shares for all directors and executive officers as a group.
+Ms. Harless has shared voting and investment power with respect to the shares held in trust.
+Mr. Twomey has shared voting and investment power with respect to the shares held in trust.
+In addition, includes 2,312 shares for Mr. Buhrmaster that are held by a family foundation and Mr. Buhrmaster has shared voting and investment power with respect to the shares held by the family foundation; and 932 shares for Mr. Twomey that are held by a family foundation and Mr. Twomey has shared voting and investment power with respect to the shares held by the family foundation. - (4) Includes shares held jointly with spouse for which the director or officer has shared voting and investment power as follows: 43,096 shares for Mr. Steinhafel, 48,597 shares for Mr. Brown and 91,693 shares for all directors and executive officers as a group.
 In addition, includes 40 shares for Mr. Hoffman that are held by his son and Mr. Hoffman's spouse has shared voting and investment power for these shares. - (5) Percentages are based on our shares outstanding as of our record date and are calculated pursuant to Rule 13d-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-Percentage calculations assume, for each person and the group, that all shares that may be acquired by such person or by the group pursuant to stock options or other rights currently exercisable or that become exercisable or issuable within 60 days following January 31, 2017, are outstanding for the purpose of computing the percentage of common stock owned by such person or by the group.
-However, those unissued shares of our common stock described above are not deemed to be outstanding for the purpose of calculating the percentage of common stock owned by any other person.
+Percentage calculations assume, for each person and the group, that all shares that may be acquired by such person or by the group pursuant to stock options or other rights currently exercisable or that become exercisable or issuable within 60 days following January 26, 2018, are outstanding for the purpose of computing the percentage of common stock owned by such person or by the group.
+However, those unissued shares of our common stock described above are not deemed to be outstanding for the purpose of calculating the percentage of common stock owned by any other person. - (6) Mr. Hoffman retired as Executive Chairman on November 3, 2017.